-- 1. To generate results files, click on the Analysis tab in the center upper menu. - Use the file navigator icon (looks like a piece of paper) to select your faf_organism_initials_version1.faf file.
+- 1. To generate results files, click on the Analysis tab in the center upper menu - Use the file navigator icon (looks like a piece of paper) to select your faf_exp_initials_version1.faf file.
 Remember that the focal analysis file specifies the types of analyses to be calculated.
-Click Open. - Use the file navigator icon (it looks like a piece of paper) to select the data file (dat_organism_initials_identifier.dat) to analyze.
-OR where it will be placed.
+Click Open. - Use the file navigator icon (it looks like a piece of paper) to select the data file (dat_exp_initials_timedate.dat) to analyze.
+OR - Use the folder navigator icon to specify an entire folder with multiple .dat files to be analyzed in a parallel fashion.. - 4.
+Specify the Desktop as the appropriate location as the destination for the results file by clicking on the folder icon and then click Open (note: this file is automatically created and named, you are just verifying that you know where it will be placed.
 However you can give the folder a name that is more informative than simply "results").